MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/direct-routing-sbc-multiple-tenants.md

 • **Overhead processing**.
 Gathering and monitoring trunk health data - SIP options collected from multiple logical trunks that are, in reality, the same SBC and the same physical trunk, slows down processing of the routing data.

-Based on this feedback, Microsoft is bringing a new logic to provision the trunks for the customer tenants.
+Based on this feedback, Microsoft is bringing in a new logic to provision the trunks for the customer tenants.

 Two new entities introduced:
 •	Carrier trunk registered in carrier tenant, using the command New-CSOnlinePSTNGateway, for example